 Crossbreed dogs are still considered controversial, even though the practice has been going on for centuries.

 Hybrids, designer dogs, and crossbreeds are three different names to describe the same thing – a dog who is the offspring of two purebred parent breeds.

 So, what makes a crossbreed any different than a mutt, you ask?
 This is a good question and one that has many experts and novice dog lovers scratching their heads.

 The debate has been ongoing as to whether crossbreeds should be considered mutts, but consider this: those who support crossbreeding point out that a crossbreed is the offspring of two purebred parents while mutts can have a number of different breeds in their bloodline.

 Of course, this isn’t the only reason people are up in arms regarding the breeding and selling of crossbreed canines.
 Alas, is anything really ever that black and white?

-Aside from names, another debate revolves around the idea that crossbreeds are being bred and sold in a time when designer dogs are “trending”, for lack of a better word, and without consideration or regard to their predictability.
+Aside from names, another debate revolves around the idea that crossbreeds are being bred and sold in a time when designer dogs or designer breeds are “trending”, for lack of a better word, and without consideration or regard to their predictability.

 When compared to purebred dogs, who have been bred and perfected for generations to behave and look a certain way, crossbreeds are essentially new and therefore can be unpredictable when it comes to size, weight, coat color, temperament, and even health.